OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 \- An Individual Apple Music membership allows you to stream on a single device at a time. a Family membership allows you or your Family members to stream on up to six devices at a time.

+Apple Arcade:

+\- Apple Arcade Apps may only be downloaded, or redownloaded, with a valid Apple Arcade trial or subscription.

+\- If your subscription ends, Apps downloaded via Apple Arcade will no longer be accessible to you.

+Apple TV Content

+\- For most channels, you can stream Content on up to three devices simultaneously.

+\- You may be limited in the amount of Content you may download, and some downloaded Content may expire after a given amount of time after downloaded or first played.
+Certain Content may not be available for download at all.

+\- Learn more about Apple TV Content Usage Rules at https://support.apple.com/en-us/HT210074

 REDOWNLOADS

 You may be able to redownload previously acquired Content (“Redownload”) to your devices that are signed in with the same Apple ID (“Associated Devices”).
 You can see Content types available for Redownload in your Home Country at https://support.apple.com/en-us/HT204632.
 Content may not be available for Redownload if that Content is no longer offered on our Services.

-Associated Devices Rules: You can have 10 devices (but only a maximum of 5 computers) signed in with your Apple ID at one time.
+Associated Devices Rules (except Apple Arcade):  You can have up to 10 devices (but only a maximum of 5 computers) signed in with your Apple ID at one time.
 Each computer must also be authorized using the same Apple ID (to learn more about authorization of computers, visit https://support.apple.com/en-us/HT201251).
 Devices can be associated with a different Apple ID once every 90 days.

+Associated Devices Rules for Apple Arcade:  You can have up to 10 devices signed in to Apple Arcade per Family member at one time.
+Devices can be associated with a different Apple ID once every 90 days.

 SUBSCRIPTIONS

 The Services and certain Apps may allow you to purchase access to Content or services on a subscription basis (“Paid Subscriptions”).
 Paid Subscriptions automatically renew until cancelled in the Manage Subscriptions section of your account settings.
+To learn more about cancelling your subscriptions, visit https://support.apple.com/en-us/HT202039.
 We will notify you if the price of a Paid Subscription increases and, if required, seek your consent to continue.
 You will be charged no more than 24 hours prior to the start of the latest Paid Subscription period.
 If we cannot charge your payment method for any reason (such as expiration or insufficient funds), and you have not cancelled the Paid Subscription, you remain responsible for any uncollected amounts, and we will attempt to charge the payment method as you may update your payment method information.
 This may result in a change to the start of your next Paid Subscription period and may change the date on which you are billed for each period.
+We reserve the right to cancel your Paid Subscription if we are unable to successfully charge your payment method to renew your subscription.
 Certain Paid Subscriptions may offer a free trial prior to charging your payment method.
-If you decide to unsubscribe from a Paid Subscription before we start charging your payment method, cancel the subscription before the free trial ends.
+If you decide to unsubscribe from a Paid Subscription before we start charging your payment method, cancel the subscription at least 24 hours before the free trial ends.

 CONTENT AND SERVICE AVAILABILITY

 Terms found in this Agreement that relate to Services, Content types, features or functionality not available in your Home Country are not applicable to you unless and until they become available to you.
 To see the Content types available to you in your Home Country, go to the Services or visit https://support.apple.com/en-us/HT204411.
+Certain Services and Content available to you in your Home Country may not be available to you when traveling outside of your Home Country.

 NON-APPLE DEVICES